-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Boston exposed to these hazards.
 See hazard sections below and check your address for details.

 Boston has a prolific arts and culture scene and is filled with lively theaters, historic architecture, thought-provoking public art, and acclaimed artists and playwrights.
 Boston’s location on the coast and along the Charles River makes it especially susceptible to all types of flooding risks due to increases in extreme precipitation, storm surges, and sea level rise.